MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 Also, resulting anomaly scores can be compared to matched alpha diversity values in notebook `evaluate_matched_alpha.ipynb` and individual score trajectories can be explored in `evaluate_indiv_score_increase.ipynb`.

-# TODOs and Possible Improvements
-- [x] different AD scoring method: using coordinate wise p-values based on beta distribution
-- [x] weighting of coordinates in the loss s.t. they have approx. same sizes
-- [x] reducing learning rate during training as @Jakob_Heiss suggested
-- [ ] using a different projection approach for NJODE
-- [x] or no projection at all
-- [x] model the alpha diversity metric -> this leads to best results

-- [x] implement scaling of coords
-- [x] implement t dist for scoring and plotting
-- [x] implement coordinate wise scoring
-- [x] implement plotting of selected (instead of all) dists
-- [x] run
-- [ ] maybe try a dataset with static instead of dynamic features

-**14.03.2025**:
-- [x] fix the bug in the real dataset generation that caused the dynamic features not to be used
-- [x] rerun model training with fixed bug in dataset generation that caused dynamic features not to be used
-- [x] fix the synthetic dataset generation to have the same number of dynamic features as the real dataset
-- [x] fix the synthetic dataset generation to have same type of output as the real dataset
-- [1/2] train model on synthetic dataset (of same size as real one) and evaluate it on a very large synthetic dataset to have better/more significant statistics
-- [1/2] maybe: train model on larger synthetic dataset and see whether it performs better on the same evaluation dataset as above
-- [x] maybe (as followup work?): train model first on large synthetic dataset and then on real dataset to see whether it can learn the real dataset better -> first experiments did not show an improvement
-- [x] make synthetic data generation deterministic with the seed
-- [x] implement a way to retrain model
-- [x] implement a way to evaluate model on new dataset
-- [ ] ? implement a way to only retrain/finetune the last layer of a pretrained model
-- [x] implement sf for plotting of standardized distribution

-**08.04.2025** potential improvements:
-- [ ] change the loss to only use the approximation of the cond var (similar to the standard NJODE loss, but for var), delete the second moment prediction from the model
-- [ ] change the architecture s.t. model output corresponds to the cond std, so squaring it gives the variance (which automatically is positive)
-- [ ] also change this in the validation loss
-- [ ] some loss terms don't make sense for long-term predictions. e.g. the variance shouldn't be 0 after an incomplete observation -> not used in variance_bis2